-Interest rate risk is a risk that an upward movement in interest rates would adversely affect the borrowing costs of the Company.
+Interest rate risk is the risk that an upward movement in interest rates would adversely affect the borrowing costs of the Company.
+The borrowings are at an interest free rate and hence interest rate risk is not applicable to the company.